Atomic-Potato/Computer-Science-University-Notes/README.md

 Plus theres the vaults "日本語" and "Game Dev" which are just my personal interests notes.
 I was just lazy to remove them from here since i was just making this public for my friends and i doubt they will be any use to anyone.

-## How to setup
-- Download the project (unfortunately theres no way to exclude the 日本語　and Game Dev folders as far as i know)
-- Download Obsidian
-- Open Obsidian
-- Click on open folder as vault
-- Select the `Computer Science LU` folder